jackalnom/blarg/site/content/_index.md

-A silly little blog for silly little thoughts.
-I like to make silly late games.
-I currently do a lot of silly little things.
+A little blog of questionable wisdom.
+I like to build little games.
+I do a lot of little things these days that I hope have a big impact.

-This mostly has quite old blog posts from a prior life.
-I've revived them for fun.
-I may or may not endorse them anymore.
+These posts are old and new, serious and absurd, technical yet hopelessly philosophical.
+I’ve preserved even the questionable stuff, partly for nostalgia, mostly as proof that wisdom arrives slowly—if at all.

 <div id="potion-shop" style="font-family: monospace; max-width: 500px; margin: 2rem auto;">
   <h2>🧪 Potion Shop: Color Match</h2>